davidgroves/LocationTagger/README.md

 - Don't use the "last" location when doing geo, it can be a little inaccurate.
 Instead, if you are in location A at time 00:00:01, and location B at 00:00:05 and have an image taken at 00:00:03, it should tag it with the location at the midpoint between A and B.

 - Use a Google API to obtain location information rather than you needing to get the takeout file.

+- Add support for https://cloud.google.com/vision/ as an option.

+- Make geotagging / timezone fixing / computer vision all seperate options.